ganeshrs1984/Rest-Grail/README.md

 Validation  - Using Command Objects
 -----------------------------------

-phone should be numeric
+1 - Phone should be numeric
-name should not be empty
+2 - Name should not be empty
-exp should be > 0
+3 - Exp should be > 0
-email : email format
+4 - Email : email format
-tech should not be empty
+5 - Tech should not be empty

 GET   - Get Profile details <br>